Blogs 4 Ways Software Can Help Make Manufacturers More Sustainable

-It's no secret that manufacturers are under enormous pressure to decrease their environmental footprint.
-A manufacturer who is late acting on product sustainability runs the risk of losing business—perhaps their own.
+It's no secret that manufacturing leaders are under enormous pressure to decrease their environmental footprint.
+Manufacturers that are late to act on product sustainability initiatives not only run the risk of losing business—they also face potential fines.
+In some countries, business leaders could even see jail time.

-Regulations coming into force demand manufacturers be able to vouch for the footprint of their supply chain, as well as of their own operations.
-Far-sighted leaders will take every opportunity to make their businesses better and clear the way for innovation.
+Regulations coming into force demand manufacturers be able to vouch for the footprint of their products and supply chain.
+Far-sighted manufacturing leaders will take every opportunity to make their products better and clear the way for innovation that is both profitable and sustainable.

-The good news is that incremental improvement yields immediate benefit (no grand gestures needed), and that software can make the journey easier—and create additional value along the way.
+The good news is that incremental product sustainability improvement yield immediate benefits (no grand gestures needed), and that software solutions can make the footprint reduction journey easier—and create additional value along the way.
 Begin by shoring up your knowledge of basic acronyms and reflecting on a strategic concept.

 Understanding the regulatory environment